 - What's likely to frustrate them most?

-Although Learning & Development, HR or IT may 'own' the LMS (or at least the budget), primary users of the LMS typically include legal/compliance, marketing, sales, leadership development and others.
-Insist that these groups be active participants in the selection process – document their use cases, must-haves and can-live-withouts.
+Although Learning & Development, HR or IT may 'own' the LMS (or at least the budget), primary users of the LMS typically include Legal/Compliance, Marketing, Sales, Leadership Development and others.
+Insist that these groups are active participants in the selection process when you choose an LMS – document their use cases, must-haves and can-live-withouts.

 So much of what an LMS can do in terms of course assignments and reporting is based on your HR data.
-Make your HRIS administrator your new best friend.
+Make your HRIS administrator your new best friend (and don’t forget to befriend that data).
 Share with them how you envision reporting and assignments happening, and get their input on whether current data will support those requirements.

 Make a list of the most important things an LMS should do for you, then, socialise this list with other departments and stakeholders to fully understand the scope of each task.
 Match the items to actual functionality of the LMS that you can see, right now.
 Just because an LMS 'has a feature for that' doesn’t mean you need it.
 A good LMS partner will point you away from the bells and whistles and instead focus on functional success.

-Arm yourself with a good support package.
-This means a plan that aligns well with the depth and breadth of your organisation’s needs.
+Our best piece of advice?
+Arm yourself with an ample support package.
+This means having a plan that aligns well with the depth and breadth of your organisation’s needs.
 Whether you are hosting your own solution or using software as a service, think about how often you will need help and in what capacity.
-Research the timeliness and quality of the support you can expect by reaching out to references and community forums.
-Are they going to charm you during the sales process, then leave you hanging when it comes to support?
-Ask the right people and you can avoid that sinking feeling.